-(1) Credit risk is the risk that a counterparty will not meet its obligations under a contract, leading to a financial loss.
+(1) Credit risk is the risk that an issuer or a counterparty will not meet its obligations under a contract, leading to a financial loss.
 The Company is exposed to credit risk from operating activities and financing activities (primarily loans, financial instrument investments and receivables.)